 There are many companies in Interlaken that offer paragliding, so you have some options.
 Here are a few popular paragliding companies:

-We found that most these companies offer flights at almost exactly the same price for comparable flight times, so cost isn’t really a helpful factor in deciding which company to go with.
-We ultimately chose AlpinAir because they had good reviews and would pick us up from near our Airbnb, and we were not disappointed.
+We found that most of these companies offer flights at almost exactly the same price for comparable flight times, so cost isn’t really a helpful factor in deciding which company to go with.
+We ultimately chose AlpinAir Paragliding because they had good reviews and would pick us up near our accommodation, and we were not disappointed with our choice.

-How much does it cost to go Paragliding in Interlaken?
+How much does it cost to paraglide in Interlaken?

-The flight we choose with AlpinAir cost $180 per person, and we’ve found that other tour companies offered very similar prices for comparable flight times.
-It may seem like a lot for a 20 minute air time, but we thought the entire experience was 100% worth it.
+Most standard paragliding flights in Interlaken cost around 180 USD per person.
+We’ve found that most tour companies offered very similar prices for comparable flight times.
+It may seem like a lot for 20 minutes of air time, but we thought the entire experience was 100% worth it.

-AlpinAir offers a few other flight options that cost more than the Top Flight, such as the Sunset Flight which has a longer flight time of 20-30 minutes, and the Great James Bond which takes off from Schilthorn and has a total flight time of 30-40 minutes (side note: when we visited Schilthorn, we saw people doing this flight and it looked epic!)
+AlpinAir offers a few other flight options that cost more than the Top Flight.
+For example, the Sunset Flight has a longer flight time of 20-30 minutes.
+The Great James Bond takes off from Schilthorn and has a total flight time of 30-40 minutes.
+When we visited Schilthorn, we saw people doing the Great James Bond and it looked epic!

 Will I be flying alone?